ARCHER2-HPC/archer2-docs/docs/software-libraries/arpack.md

 ### Version history

+=== "Upgrade 2023"

+    - The central module version is under review, and not available.
+      Please consider using the instructions below to install your own version.

 === "Full system"

     - Module `arpack-ng/3.8.0` installed October 2021 (PE 21.04)

 === "4-cabinet system"

     - Not available